 Kayah has performed on several musical theater stages, including Dallas Theater Center’s Fly (directed by Jeffrey Seller, choreographed by Andy Blankenbeuhler), Stumptown Stages’ West Side Story (directed by Patrick Nims, choreographed by Christopher Michael Patterson) and Timberlake Playhouse’s Christmas Kaleidoscope (directed by Dan Danielowski, choreographed by Michael Jones).

-Kayah’s commercial and television highlights include appearances in HBO’s LEGENDARY, as well as national campaigns for LifeTime Fitness, Knock, Self,, Poo~Pourii, ClearCorrect, Healthcare.gov and GoodyGoody.
+Kayah’s commercial and television highlights include appearances in HBO’s Insecure, as well as campaigns for Life-Aid, Self,, Poo~Pourii, ClearCorrect, Healthcare.gov and GoodyGoody and Knock.
 She was featured as an artist traveling between Dallas and Skopje in the documentary Widening The Lens, produced and directed by Macedonian film group Makedox in collaboration with the U.S. Embassy of Cultural Affairs.
 Kayah can be spotted in the VisitDallas campaign at the DFW International Airport and was featured in Northpark Magazine’s Spring 2019 issue for BVLGRI.

 In the spirit of creating a space for progression, Kayah has curated and hosted events throughout the DFW metroplex.
 Original concepts include Good Intentions, a vegan brunch and fitness event first launched in 2018, as well as The Wined Down, an open mic and wine tasting event in collaboration with Chocolate Secrets.
 Kayah is currently a co-host for the podcast and sketch platform Crazy Ass Dates.